 There is one more thing that we will look at now in the Display Score dialog.
 This is engraver spacing.
 Note that Use Engraver Spacing is set to Yes, right now.
 Engraver spacing is used by the Score Editor to space music so that it looks good visually.
 Without engraver spacing, spacing occurs by time, rather than appearance.
 Crowding of music sometimes occurs, because you always put music occupying the same amount of time into the same amount of space.
 For example, eight thirty-second notes take up the same amount of space as one quarter note.
 The thirty-second notes are crowded together and the quarter note is all by itself.
-When you use engraver spacing, you can have thirty-second notes taking up only half as much as quarter notes.
+When you use engraver spacing, you assign the amount of space notes of each duration take up.
+For example, you can have thirty-second notes taking up only half as much as quarter notes.
 Your music will generally look better if you use engraver spacing.
 Change Use Engraver Spacing to No and see how this affects the appearance of the music.
 Afterwards, change it back to Yes.